 One of the best things about the Isle of Skye is its small size.
 If you’re wondering how long it takes to drive around the Isle of Skye, the answer is not very long.
 You could drive around the whole island in about 3 to 5 hours if you didn’t stop, but that defeats the purpose of visiting.

 The island is full of amazing places to visit, which is remarkable given its size.
 You have the Old Man of Storr, with its dramatic rock formations.
-The Fairy Pools which are a collection of lovely pools and waterfalls at the base of imposing mountains.
+The Fairy Pools are a collection of lovely pools and waterfalls at the base of imposing mountains.

 You also have Neist Point looking out towards the sea and the majestic Dunvegan Castle to visit too.
 Add the charming town of Portree to the mix, and you have an island that is jampacked with places to go and see.